 Yasmine Boheas, Unsplash

-Dry cleaning is a good option for a pre-storage deep clean as the moths don't like the smell of the solvents, but gently hand washing knitwear is another good option, as is using the woolen or delicate setting on your washing machine.
-Ensure that it's on a cold water, low spin cycle and that you use a suitably gentle detergent or shampoo.
+Dry cleaning is a good option for a pre-storage deep-clean as the moths don't like the smell of the solvents, but gently hand-washing knitwear is another good option, as is using the woollen or delicate setting on your washing machine.
+Ensure that it's on a cold-water, low-spin cycle and that you use a suitably gentle detergent or shampoo.

 Items that can't be laundered should be taken outside on a dry sunny day and brushed down briskly but carefully to remove hair, sweat and skin cells as well as eggs or larvae.
 Work across the inside and outside of the garment and pay close attention to seams, necklines, pleats, pockets and the inner armpit areas.